 BBC iPlayer loaded a lot more quickly but the quality was equally as good, if not better.
 HSS has done very well to provide access to this site considering the BBC’s recent crackdown on VPN providers, however a lack of city-level servers means that if this one was to stop working, you wouldn’t really have any backup options.
 Thankfully it looks like they’re pretty dedicated to providing hassle-free streaming solutions, so hopefully this will continue for a long time.

 Good news for torrenters too, as P2P activity is permitted on all of Hotspot Shield’s worldwide servers, massively reducing the risk of congestion at busy times.
-Combine this with a minimal logs policy and solid upload speeds on both local and international connections and you’ve got yourself a great VPN for risk-free filesharing.
+Combine this with a minimal logs policy and speedy uploads on local connections and you’ve got yourself a great VPN for risk-free filesharing.

 Encryption & Security